ramhari4090/ramhari4090/README.md

 ## About Me:

 With a strong background in front-end development and a keen eye for aesthetics, I strive to create seamless and intuitive interfaces that captivate users.
-I am well-versed in the latest web technologies, including HTML, CSS, JavaScript, and various front-end frameworks like React and Vue.js.
+I am well-versed in the latest web technologies, including HTML, CSS, JavaScript, and various front-end frameworks like React.
 In addition, I have a solid understanding of design principles, color theory, typography, and user-centered design.

 ## My Projects: